frostealth/yii2-aws-s3/API.md

 $filename | [string](http://php.net/language.types.string)
 $source | mixed | Object data to upload.
 Can be a StreamInterface, PHP stream resource, or a string of data to upload.
 $concurrency | [integer](http://php.net/language.types.integer) | Maximum number of concurrent UploadPart operations allowed during the multipart upload.
 Default 5.
 $partSize | [integer](http://php.net/language.types.integer) | Part size, in bytes, to use when doing a multipart upload.
 This must between 5 MB and 5 GB, inclusive.
-Default 5242880.
+Default 5242880 (512 MB).
 $acl | [string](http://php.net/language.types.string) | ACL to apply to the object.
 $options | [array](http://php.net/language.types.array) | Options used to configure the upload process.
 See [more](http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.S3.MultipartUploader.html).
-_return_ | [Aws\ResultInterface](http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.ResultInterface.html) | The result of the CompleteMultipartUpload operation.
+_return_ | [GuzzleHttp\Promise\PromiseInterface](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-GuzzleHttp.Promise.PromiseInterface.html) | Returns a [promise](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/promises.html) that will be fulfilled with the result of the upload.

 #### getClient()
-Returns the S3Client object.
+Returns the `S3Client` object.

 Argument | Type | Description
 -------- | ---- | -----------